ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 ###Create a Dynamic Web Application in Eclipse
+Congratulations for making it this far.
+You've learned a lot!
+You know how to create object-oriented Java applications and even some HTML.
+Now you're going to combine that knowledge to develop a true enterprise application.

+What is an enterprise application?
+Software developed for business for lots of people to use is an enterprise application.
+It's unlikely in business that you'll create a lot of desktop applications.
+This course is focusing on developing enterprise applications.
+That generally means websites.
+Businesses want software that is scalable, distributed and mission-critical.
+Most of all they want software to work.
+All the time.
+That's why we'll focus on not only developing software but also testing it.

+To be scalable and distributed most businesses opt for web applications.
+The format solves a lot of problems that exists with desktop software.
+There is one code-base and when it's updated then every user is updated immediately.
+You don't have issues with different versions being used by different users.

 File | New | Dynamic Web Project
 Type in a project name
 select Apache Tomcat v.
 7.0 for the target runtime